SCENE 01 / THERMAL IMAGING

 Heat visualization for your Canadian production.

-Thermal imaging cameras detect infrared radiation to visualize heat signatures, creating distinctive footage used in wildlife documentaries, scientific programming, Arctic research, and creative productions.
-In Canada, thermal cameras are particularly valuable for filming grizzly bears in the Rockies, moose in boreal forests, and polar bears in the Arctic, where detecting body heat against snow and ice is essential for ethical wildlife cinematography.
+Here is how this works in practice.
+Thermal imaging cameras detect infrared radiation to visualize heat signatures, creating distinctive footage used in wildlife documentaries, scientific programming, Arctic research, and creative shoots.
+In Canada, thermal cameras are specific valuable for filming grizzly bears in the Rockies, moose in boreal forests, and polar bears in the Arctic, where detecting body heat against snow and ice is key for ethical wildlife cinematography.

+Here is the short of it.
 We source thermal imaging camera systems and operators with experience in infrared cinematography across Canada.
-From Rocky Mountain wildlife shoots and Banff National Park documentaries to industrial imaging in Alberta oil sands and Telefilm/CPTC-backed productions, our team coordinates equipment specifications, Parks Canada permits, and shooting logistics for thermal footage that meets your technical and creative needs.
+From Rocky Mountain wildlife shoots and Banff National Park documentaries to industrial imaging in Alberta oil sands and Telefilm/CPTC-backed shoots, our team sets up gear specs, Parks Canada permits, and shooting logistics for thermal footage that meets your tech and creative needs.

 Capabilities